 Yesterday (3/28/17), Ford Motor Co. announced they will invest $1.2 billion in three Michigan facilities.
 The money will be allocated to retraining, modernizing equipment and an engine plant where 130 jobs are expected to be created.
 This investment could bring a great economic boost to the state and the communities that rely on a robust domestic manufacturing industry.
+If you’re thinking of investing in an industry, take a look at the top Canadian dividend stocks 2019.

 Ford plans to spend $850 million on upgrades to their Michigan Assembly Plant next year which will produce the Ford Ranger midsize pickup and Bronco SUV.
 Another $150 million will be spent modernizing the Romeo Engine Plant situated right outside Detroit.
 This plant is where the company says it will create or retain 130 jobs, manufacturing components for a new engine.
 The remaining $200 million will be used for a data center in the Detroit suburb of Flat Rock.
 This will be used to store information collected from self-driving and connected vehicles.